 Resonant converter

-A converter circuit in a switching power supply that reduces switching loss using an LC.
-Broadly classified into voltage resonant converters and current resonant converters.
-Voltage resonant converters have superior voltage-current characteristics during power-off (turn-off), while current resonant converters have superior voltage-current characteristics during power-on (turn-on).
-Therefore, both offer the advantage of reducing switching loss compared to non-resonant converters.
-Compared to non-resonant converters, they are more efficient, more compact, and have less noise, making them widely used as AC-DC converters.
+In switching power supply circuits, a converter circuit that reduces switching loss through LC.
+Broadly classified, there are two types: voltage resonant converters and current resonant converters.
+Voltage resonant converters have superior voltage-current characteristics at power-off (turn-off), while current resonant converters have superior voltage-current characteristics at power-on (turn-on).
+Therefore, both types have the advantage of reducing switching loss compared to non-resonant converters.
+Compared to non-resonant converters, they offer the benefits of higher efficiency, smaller size, and less noise, making them widely used as AC-DC converters.